Khovanov homology and rational unknotting: Calculations of -homology and the -invariant

 \subsection{$\lambda$ of small knots}

 We start this subsection by computing $\lambda$ for all knots with up to $10$ crossings.

 \lambdasmallknots*

-\begin{proof} By \cref{prop:lambdaofthin}, if a knot is thin then $\lambda = 1$, so it suffices to look at knots which are not thin.
+\begin{proof} By \cref{prop:lambdaofthin}, if a knot is thin then~$\lambda = 1$, so it suffices to look at knots which are not thin.
 Among the knots with up to $10$ crossings, there are twelve knots that are thick:

 Using \texttt{khoca} and \texttt{homca}, one can compute that the $\mathbb{Z}[G]$-complex of the knots $9_{42}$, $10_{132}$, $10_{136}$, $10_{145}$, $10_{153}$ decomposes into a sum of a $\sympawn$ and several $\symknight(G)$ pieces, hence $\lambda = 1$ by \cref{lem:lambdaofknights}.
-The $\mathbb{Z}[G]$-complex of the remaining knots $8_{19}$, $10_{124}$, $10_{128}$, $10_{139}$, $10_{152}$, $10_{154}$, $10_{161}$ decomposes into a sum of a $\sympawn$, several $\symknight(G)$ pieces and a single $\symknight(G^2)$ piece.
+The $\mathbb{Z}[G]$-complex of the remaining knots $8_{19}$, $10_{124}$, $10_{128}$, $10_{139}$, $10_{152}$, $10_{154}$, $10_{161}$ decomposes into a sum of a~$\sympawn$, several $\symknight(G)$ pieces and a single $\symknight(G^2)$ piece.
 Using \cref{lem:lambdadirectsum} and \cref{lem:propertiesuG}, one obtains $\lambda = 2$ for these knots. \end{proof}

 A natural question to ask when introducing a new invariant is how it compares to other already existing invariants.
-For example, how does $\lambda$ compare to the classical $3$-genus $g$ of a knot $K$?
-We know that $\lambda$ is a lower bound for the unknotting number $u$, while $g$ can be a lower or upper bound for $u$ depending on the knot.
-For instance, Lee-Lee \cite{zbMATH06212951} showed that for all knots with braid index $\leq 3$, the inequality $u(K) \leq g(K)$ holds.
-However, this is no longer true for knots with braid index $\geq 4$: as pointed out in their work, there are six braid-index $4$ knots with up to $9$ crossings for which $u < g$ holds.
+For example, how does $\lambda$ compare to the classical $3$-genus $g$ of a knot~$K$?
+We know that $\lambda$ is a lower bound for the unknotting number~$u$, while $g$ can be a lower or upper bound for $u$ depending on the knot.
+For instance, Lee--Lee \cite{zbMATH06212951} showed that for all knots with braid index~$\leq 3$, the inequality $u(K) \leq g(K)$ holds.
+However, this is no longer true for knots with braid index~$\geq 4$: as pointed out in their work, there are six knots with braid-index $4$ and at most $9$ crossings for which $u > g$ holds.
 How does $\lambda$ fit into this scheme?
 For knots up to $12$ crossings, we can provide the following answer.

-\begin{prop} For all knots up to $12$ crossings, the $3$-genus $g$ is an upper bound for $\lambda$. \end{prop}
+\begin{prop} For all knots up to $12$ crossings, the $3$-genus $g$ is an upper bound for~$\lambda$. \end{prop}